Apparently, the 2015 Seattle City Council races are already attracting vampires with money.

 And then there’s Tim Burgess.

 Obviously the council’s most conservative incumbent, Burgess has obviously attracted the most campaign cash this year so far.
 Who’s his donor constituency?
-Burgess, lest we forget, was the key architect and lead sponsor of Seattle’s infamous 2010 aggressive-panhandling legislation, which was defeated through strong opposition from the city’s longtime progressive activist community.
+Burgess, lest we forget, was the key architect and lead sponsor of Seattle’s infamous 2010 aggressive-panhandling legislation, which was defeated through strong opposition from our city’s longtime progressive activist community.
 He also supported the repeal of the city’s $25 employee head tax in 2009, and he prevented a measure mandating public financing of city council elections from getting placed on the 2014 Seattle municipal ballot.
 Not exactly progressive.

 The switch to district-based city council elections has brought a clear sea change this year in terms of the quality of the candidates.
-Nevertheless, Big Money still appears to reign over Seattle city politics.
+Nevertheless, Big Money still appears to reign over Seattle municipal politics.
 In other words, Seattle is still being governed ultimately by the sociopolitical disease of economic fundamentalism, which first bloomed in City Hall after the city’s historic 1989 municipal elections.
 Those elections ushered in our infamous city attorney Mark Sidran, whose shameless war on Seattle’s underclass continues today, long after his 1990-2002 reign in City Hall.
 It will clearly take much more grassroots organizing to complete the sea change.